DeepC2: AI-powered Covert Command and Control on OSNs: Background and Related Work

-Data augmentation is a technique used in AI to solve the insufficiency of training data.
-Training neural networks requires many data.
-By applying data augmentation, researchers can enlarge the existing dataset to meet the needs of training works and promote the robustness and normalized performances of neural network models.

-In this work, the botmaster needs to generate numerous tweets for hash collisions.
-Wei J. and Zou K. \cite{Wei19} proposed easy data augmentation (EDA) techniques in 2019.
-They used synonym replacement (SR), random insertion (RI), random swap (RS) and random deletion (RD) to generate sentences with similar meaning to the given sentences.
-Examples of EDA are shown in Table~\ref{tab:eda} with an original sentence from Twitter\cite{MITREattack20}.
+Data augmentation is a technique to solve the insufficiency of training data.
+By applying data augmentation, researchers can enlarge the existing dataset to meet the needs of training works and promote the normalized performances of neural network models.
+In this work, the attacker needs to generate numerous tweets for hash collisions.
+Wei et al.~\cite{Wei19} proposed Easy Data Augmentation (EDA) techniques.
+They used Synonym Replacement (SR), Random Insertion (RI), Random Swap (RS), and Random Deletion (RD) to generate sentences with similar meanings to the given sentences.
+Examples of EDA are shown in Table~\ref{tab:eda} with an original sentence from Twitter~\cite{MITREattack20}.

 The augmented sentences may not be grammatically and syntactically correct and may vary in meaning.
-However, the Internet is diverse and inclusive, and people have different options.
-The botmaster should ensure that the tweets have semantics but do not need them to be ``correct''.
+However, due to differences in language, culture, and education, there are many grammatically incorrect tweets on Twitter.
+The Internet is diverse and inclusive.
+The attacker should ensure that the tweets have semantics but do not need them to be ``correct''.